run-llama/llama-api/poe-api/README.md

 # Poe Knowledge Bot with LlamaIndex

-An example knowledge-augmented Poe bot powered by [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) and FastAPI.
+A knowledge-augmented Poe bot powered by [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) and FastAPI.

-Easily ingest and chat with your own data!
+Easily ingest and chat with your own data as a knowledge base!

 ## Quick Start